practical-scientific-computing/practical-scientific-computing.github.io/python/02-syntax.md

 So now you can find out what methods an object has and what they do with their help docstrings.
 Some smart shells like IPython provide easy access to an object's methods and docstrings with tab completion.
-As an aside, `format` is a really useful string method, but it's rather advanced.
+As an aside, `format` is a really useful string method, but it's kind of advanced to use.
 We'll come to it again later.

 ## Lists